As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Precious and semi-precious stone terms are surrounded by feelings of beauty, brilliance, and wealth.
 Precious stones used to be the biggest treasure people can imagine.
 The article describes which gemstones are considered precious or semi-precious and why.
 You will discover the difference between the terms precious and semi-precious, along with the most beautiful examples and answers to the most popular questions.

 The main difference between precious and semi-precious stones is that there are only four precious stones.
 They are diamond, ruby, emerald, and sapphire.
 Any other gemstone is considered to be semi-precious.
 However, gemologists suggest using this classification very carefully as it is a bit outdated nowadays.

-If you are interested in checking out the best books about rockhounding and rocks identification you can find it by clicking here (Amazon link).
+If you are interested in checking out the best books about rockhounding and rock identification you can find them by clicking here (Amazon link).

 What Are the Precious Gemstones?

 Precious gemstone is something bright, sparking, and almost magical.
 Every time we hear a precious stone, we imagine the rarest and the most beautiful treasure of bright green, red or blue color.

 From ancient legends to contemporary novels, authors appreciate precious stones as something more valuable than money or gold.
 What are precious stones?
 Why they are so significant?

 Precious stones are considered to be four gems (diamond, emerald, ruby, and sapphire).
 Sometimes alexandrite, jadeite, and pearls can be added to the list.
 However, this classification is not documented.
 Most jewelry experts acknowledge this definition is a bit outdated and recommend using it with care.

 The division of gemstones into precious and semi-precious came from ancient times when gemological equipment was not so advanced, and people identified gems by color only.

 Since then, diamond – as the hardest, ruby as the most vivid red, sapphire as magnificent blue, and lush green emerald were the most highly praised.